-We are currently seeking an Executive Director and Legislative Associate!
-Please scroll down to find the job postings, and details on how to apply.
+We are currently seeking a Communications Director!
+Please scroll down to find the job posting, and details on how to apply.

 MAJOR AREAS OF RESPONSIBILITY: